MicrosoftDocs/azure-dev-docs/articles/ux-beta/dotnet-app-service-sql/azure-app-service-sql.md

 :::image type="content" source="media/azure-app-in-browser.png" alt-text="This is an architecture diagram about how the solution works in Azure":::

-This article assumes you are already familiar with [Node.js development](/learn/paths/build-javascript-applications-nodejs/) and have Node and MongoDB installed locally.
+This article assumes you are already familiar with general [.NET development](/learn/paths/build-javascript-applications-nodejs/) and have it installed locally.
 You'll also need an Azure account with an active subscription.
 If you do not have an Azure account, you [can create one for free](https://azure.microsoft.com/free/nodejs/).

 ## 1 - Setup the Sample Application